digitalocean/terraform-provider-digitalocean/website/docs/d/sizes.html.md

 ## Example Usage

-Most common usage will probably be to supply a size to droplet:
+Most common usage will probably be to supply a size to Droplet:

 ```hcl
 data "digitalocean_sizes" "main" {